-Because using the outdoors as a classroom is a privilege, Talkeetna Discovery Camp teaches and adheres to the principles of Leave No Trace and strives to have a low-impact anywhere the campers travel.
+Because using the outdoors as a classroom is a privilege, Talkeetna Discovery Camp teaches and adheres to Leave No Trace principles and strives to have a low impact anywhere the campers travel.

 To provide local children with quality learning experiences through hands-on adventures and fun in the Northern Mat-Su Valley.